Black-Tailed Deer

 - Bats are the only “natural reservoir” for rabies in our province.

-- Chronic Wasting Disease (CWD), a fatal infection that affects species in the deer family (cervids) such as mule deer, white-tailed deer, elk, moose and caribou, has not been detected in BC.
-However, cases have been detected in free-ranging cervids within 50 km of the B.C. border.
+- Chronic Wasting Disease (CWD), a fatal infection that affects species in the deer family (cervids) such as mule deer, white-tailed deer, elk, moose and caribou, was first detected in BC in January 2024.
 This significantly increases the disease risk to B.C.’s cervid populations and requires a collaborative, coordinated effort in prevention and response planning.
+SEE A SPECIAL UPDATE ON CWD BELOW.

 Population Over Time